 A children’s novelist had supplemented her income from writing by letting rooms in her house.
 However, problems with her son and his partner, who were long-term drug dependent, had resulted in her having to live with her two grandchildren to prevent them being taken into care.
 She was now struggling to manage and had taken out a bank loan to cover additional expenditure.
 We made her a grant and helped clear some of her debts.

 An award-winning playwright in her seventies suffered from arthritis and had been unable to write for several months.
 Following surgery, she was recovering gradually but found that commissions were drying up.
 She was worried about falling into debt and planned to sell her flat when she was stronger.
-We awarded her an annual pension to provide a secure income.
+We awarded her an annual grant to provide a secure income.